Stronger Together: COVID-19 Resources

 Under the instruction of the Department of Public Health, residents should only leave their apartments when it’s medically necessary.
 When residents do leave their apartments, we encourage them to wear a face mask at all times.
 As a result, we distributed face masks to residents and employees, and additional masks are obtainable at the front desk.
 Moreover, we are continuing to follow the CDC guidelines regarding monitoring residents’ health.

 We thank you for understanding the measures we’re taking to protect the overall health of our residents.
 All visitors must make an appointment, and we currently screen all visitors with CDC-recommended COVID-19 questions and record their temperature.
-Visitors must provide proof of vaccination or documentation of a negative COVID-19 test that occurred within 72 hours before each visit.
+Visitors must provide proof of vaccination or documentation of a negative COVID-19 test that occurred within 72 hours or an at-home test performed on-site before each visit.
 The test results must be available at the time of entry to the community.
 If you cannot provide this documentation, you can still meet with your loved one; however, you must do so outdoors.
 Visitors must wear a mask and wash their hands.

 - Physically distancing is recommended for all forms of visitation, and please continue to practice proper hand hygiene.